mbevc1/aws-utils/README.md

 This is a simple CLI tool to help with some common AWS tasks.
 It's aiming to simplify and make some taks quicker by abstracting underlying steps or complexity.

-e.g. deleting AWS account is a single step and includes terminating Control Tower and closing an account.
+e.g. deleting an AWS account is a single step and includes both: terminating AWS Control Tower Catalog product and closing the account itself.

 ## Installing